FAQ

 How do I increase the range of the bicycle?

-You select a gear in which you still have resistance against the pedals when pedaling.
+You select a gear where you still have resistance against the pedals when pedaling.

 How many gears does the transmission have?

-Loud creaking or grinding noises can be heard from the engine while driving.
+Loud grinding noises can be heard from the motor while driving.

-I’m on a hill, have 3rd gear engaged and can’t get going with it.
+I’m on a hill, have 3rd gear engaged and can’t start driving with it.

 While driving, the pedals spin and you cannot transmit power to the downforce.